Overview

 Symptoms

-Unspecified insomnia disorder is marked by chronic difficulties initiating or maintaining sleep or experiencing non-restorative sleep without an identifiable underlying cause.
+Unspecified insomnia disorder, insomnia not due to a substance or known physiologic condition, is marked by chronic difficulties initiating or maintaining sleep or experiencing non-restorative sleep without an identifiable underlying cause.
 These sleep difficulties are persistent, typically occurring at least three nights per week for at least three months, and lead to significant distress or impairment in various aspects of life, such as work, social interactions, and overall well-being.

-The disorder is distinguished by the absence of specific medical, psychiatric, or environmental factors that are known to disrupt sleep.
-The American Psychiatric Association recognizes insomnia disorder as a condition that can significantly impair an individual's daytime functioning and overall quality of life, much like other sleep-wake disorders.
-Below are the key signs and symptoms associated with unspecified insomnia disorder.
+The condition is distinguished by the absence of specific medical, psychiatric, or environmental factors that are known to disrupt sleep.
+The American Psychiatric Association recognizes insomnia disorder as a condition that can significantly impair an individual's daytime functioning and overall quality of life, much like other sleep-wake conditions.
+Below are the key signs and symptoms associated with this.

 • Taking a long time (more than 30 minutes) to fall asleep